Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Results and discussions

-Fig. \ref{Fig:Ovlp3D7Li12P} prompts us to study only diagonal matrix elements of the norm kernel, which reflects fully (complete) effects of the Pauli principle.
-Consequently in this section we discuss the diagonal matrix elements and eigenvalues of the norm kernel.
-In Fig. \ref{Fig:Ovlp7Li32M12P} we compare diagonal matrix elements of the norm kernel, determined in the standard (S) and advanced (A) version of the RGM, for $^{7}$Li as two-cluster configuration $\alpha+t$.
-It is worthwhile recalling that in the standard version, the matrix of the norm kernel is diagonal.
-This figure demonstrates general features of \ the quantities $\left\langle n|n\right\rangle $ and $\Lambda_{\alpha}$ for all two-cluster systems under consideration.
-As was pointed our in previous paragraph, the major part of diagonal matrix elements are equal unity and only small fraction of them differ from unity, showing effects of the Pauli principle.
-It is necessary to recall that oscillator wave functions with small values of the quantum number $n$ describe two clusters at smallest relative distance, thus effects of the Pauli principle for these functions are prominent.
-One can see that there are two Pauli forbidden states in the 1/2$^{+}$ state and one in the 3/2$^{-}$ state within the standard version.
-In the advanced versions these basis states, namely, $\left\vert 0\right\rangle $ and $\left\vert 1\right\rangle $ for 1/2$^{+}$ and $\left\vert 0\right\rangle $ for 3/2$^{-}$, can be considered as almost-forbidden Pauli states, as the corresponding diagonal matrix elements are very small ($\left\langle n|n\right\rangle <0.1$).
-Fig. \ref{Fig:Ovlp7Li32M12P} \ demonstrates important features of matrix elements: the number of forbidden states in the standard version coincides with the number of almost-forbidden states in the advanced version.
+Figure \ref{Fig:Ovlp3D7Li12P} prompts us to study only the diagonal matrix elements of the norm kernel, which completely reflects effects of the Pauli principle.
+Consequently, in this subsection, we discuss the diagonal matrix elements and eigenvalues of the norm kernel.
+In Fig. \ref{Fig:Ovlp7Li32M12P}, we compare the diagonal matrix elements of the norm kernel determined in the standard (S) and advanced (A) versions of the RGM, for $^{7}$Li as a two-cluster configuration $^4$He+$^3$H. It is worth to recall that, in the standard version, the matrix of the norm kernel is diagonal.
+This figure demonstrates general features of the quantities $\left\langle n|n\right\rangle $ and $\Lambda_{\alpha}$ for all two-cluster systems under consideration.
+As was pointed out in the previous paragraph, the major part of diagonal matrix elements is equal to unity and only a small fraction of them differs from unity, by showing effects of the Pauli principle.
+It is necessary to recall that the oscillator wave functions with small values of the quantum number $n$ describe two clusters at the smallest relative distance.
+Thus, effects of the Pauli principle for these functions are prominent.
+One can see that there are two Pauli forbidden states in the 1/2$^{+}$ state and one in the 3/2$^{-}$ state within the standard version for $^4$He+$^3$H. In the advanced version, these basis states, namely, $\left\vert n,L\right\rangle = \left\vert 0,0\right\rangle $ and $\left\vert 1, 0\right\rangle $ for 1/2$^{+}$ and $\left\vert 0, 1\right\rangle $ for 3/2$^{-}$, can be considered as almost forbidden Pauli states, since the corresponding diagonal matrix elements are very small ($\left\langle n|n\right\rangle <0.1$).
+Fig. \ref{Fig:Ovlp7Li32M12P} demonstrates the important features of matrix elements: the number of forbidden states in the standard version coincides with the number of almost forbidden states in the advanced version.